 - represents gay, lesbian, bisexual and transgender Catholics in the media;

 - presents positive testimony from a Catholic perspective on civil rights legislation.

 Dignity is a founding member of Catholic Organizations for Renewal (COR), a network of diverse groups seeking change within the Church.
 We network internationally with LGBTQI Catholic groups, including assisting in the development of new groups in countries such as South Africa, Poland, and Colombia.

 - Defenders of Dignity, an outreach to the leather spiritual community

 - Solidarity Sunday, a national anti-violence initiative.

-DignityUSA envisions and works for a time when Gay, Lesbian, Bisexual and Transgender Catholics are affirmed and experience dignity through the integration of their spirituality with their sexuality, and as beloved persons of God participate fully in all aspects of life within the Church and Society.
+DignityUSA envisions and works for a time when Gay, Lesbian, Bisexual, Transgender, Queer and Intersex Catholics are affirmed and experience dignity through the integration of their spirituality with their sexuality, gender identity and gender expression, and as beloved persons of God participate fully in all aspects of life within the Church and Society.
 (DignityUSA Vision Statement)